pratham16cse/AggForecaster/README.md

-# Long Range Probabilistic Forecasting in Time-Series using High Order Statistics
+# Coherent Probabilistic Aggregate Queries on Long-horizon Forecasts
-This is the code produced as part of the paper _Long Range Probabilistic Forecasting in Time-Series using High Order Statistics_
+This is the code produced as part of the paper _Coherent Probabilistic Aggregate Queries on Long-horizon Forecasts_

 > Long Range Probabilistic Forecasting in Time-Series using High Order Statistics.
 >
-> Prathamesh Deshpande and Sunita Sarawagi. [arXiv:2111.03394v1](https://arxiv.org/pdf/2111.03394v1).
+> Prathamesh Deshpande and Sunita Sarawagi.
+IJCAI 2022. [arXiv:2111.03394v1](https://arxiv.org/pdf/2111.03394v1).

 ## Package Dependencies / Requirements
 - Python 3.7.9 (recommended).